ReactTraining/react-workshop/react/advanced-compound-components/05-descendant-index-registration/lecture/README.md

  * IN ACCORDION ITEM
  */

-// Make a ref for useDescendant, we need to merge it
-// with the forwarded ref
 const itemRef = useRef()
-const ref = useForkedRef(itemRef, forwardedRef)

 // Now we can register our descendant and get our index const index = useDescendant({